andreasschrade/andreasschrade.github.com/_posts/2017-03-28-android-threading.md

 ## Foreword

-Let's start this article with three bullet-points:

-- Android developers are busy most of the time.
-They do not want to read very looooong articles.
-- Threading in Android is very, very important.
-- Bullet-Points are pretty cool

-This article has been written in respect to the bullet points above: <b>The article is as short as possible and contains as much as possible information about threading in Android.</b>
+Devs are busy most of the time and don't have time to read very long articles.
+This article is as short as possible and contains as much as possible information about threading in Android.
+Let's start!</b>

 ## Architecture
+### Mulitasking and Multithreading
-- Android is based on Linux which supports
+- Android is based on Linux and supports:
 	- multitasking: performing multiple tasks (aka processes) over a certain period of time by executing them concurrently
 	- multithreading: performing multiple threads within the context of one process

+### Processes
 - The execution of apps is based on Linux processes
 - A Linux process is started for every new app
-- Android can run multiple apps at the same time
+- Android can run multiple apps at the same time (each app runs in its own process)
-- Every Linux process contains:
+- Every process contains:
 	- a runtime: Dalvik or ART (Android Runtime)
 	- a running app within the runtime
-- Every Linux process can execute the app code via multiple threads
 - Each process has its own memory space and communicates with each other through interprocess communication (IPC)
 - A scheduler determines what thread the CPU should process and for how long

 <img style="display:block; margin: 0 auto" alt="Android process architecture" src="{{ site.url }}/assets/android-threading-process-architecture.png">

-Note: It is also possible but very rare that...
+<strong>Note:</strong> It is also possible but very rare that...

 - an app runs in several processes
 - several apps run in the same process